jackmansean64/blog/content/posts/Cashflow and Networth Analysis Workbook/index.md

 	2. Refresh each data model table one by one and see if the error occurs
 	3. If an error occurs, hopefully it provides some information as to what the problem is.
 If not, inspect the source table looking for differences in cell value formatting, missing values, reference errors, etc.
 4. If the data model refreshes successfully, you need to start troubleshooting all the pivot tables in the workbook.
-	1. Unhide all intermediate sheets containing pivot tables
+	1. Unhide all Intermediate Sheets containing pivot tables
 	2. Refresh the pivot tables one by one until the error occurs.
 This tells you that this pivot table is the issue (or is one of multiple with issues)
 	3. Identify the data source of the pivot table
 	4. Inspect the data source to see if anything sticks out.
 As always things to look for are differences in cell value formatting, missing values, errors, etc.

 I've done what I can to reduce the likelihood of these kinds of errors but they will inevitably continue showing up due to the limitations of Excel and the approach I've taken.
 As more people use this and run into problems I will continue trying to make the workbook more robust.
-Good luck!
 ### Column Contains Blank Values
 ![image](images/Pasted_image_20240312085028.png)
-This error will occur if you delete an entry in your Accounts or Categories foundation sheet without removing the corresponding table row.
+This error will occur if you delete an entry in your **Accounts** or **Categories** Foundation Sheets without removing the corresponding table row.
 Due to the way the data model links the values in these sheets, these tables cannot contain blank values.

 To resolve the issue, right click on the empty row (you can tell the row is part of the table if the "Table Design" tab is shown at the top of the screen while the row is selected), hover over Delete, and click "Table Rows" as shown below.
 You should then be able to refresh all data as usual.
 ![image](images/Pasted_image_20240312085459.png)